aws-samples/aws-modernization-with-sysdig/content/3-posture/_index.md

 what's the security status of key assets of a company: workloads, cloud resources, permissions, etc.

-Most of the tools available provides a set of controls to check, but no actions or remediations to fix the issue.
+Most of the tools available provides a set of controls to check, but no actions or remediation steps to fix the issue.
-Sysdig Secure Actionable Compliance is able to detect posture issues and remediate them inmediatly.
+Sysdig Secure Actionable Compliance is able to detect posture issues and remediate them immediately.

 Adding to this, Sysdig Compliance includes the next set of features: